jhumelsine/jhumelsine.github.io/_posts/2024-11-08-abstraction-cohesion.md

 Abstractions may reference other Abstractions, depend upon other Abstractions or have knowledge of other Abstractions.
 We want to ensure that when this occurs that the concrete implementations for these Abstracts are resolved consistently.

 # Cohesion and Coupling
-Before I describe the consistent management of _Cohesive Abstractions_, I need to explain _Cohesion_ and _Coupling_.
+Before I describe the consistent management of _Cohesive Abstractions_, I need to explain _Cohesion_ and _Coupling_, which I suspect I'll extract into their own blog in the future (TBD).

 ## Cohesion
 It took me a while before I had a solid understanding of [Cohesion](https://en.wikipedia.org/wiki/Cohesion_(computer_science)).